Whether you're a total novice or a CBD connoisseur, finding your ideal dose, getting results with your CBD takes work and patience.

 - Now you can calculate the amount of CBD per drop

-that there are about 240 drops in the bottle.
+that there are approximately 240 drops in the bottle.

 - so you divide 1000 mg by 240 drops, or 4.16 mg per drop.

-- This means that after 7 days of using your amount, you can double it.
-Then, after 7 days, you can double it again, if you find it necessary.
+- This means that after 7 days of using your quantity, you can double it.
+Then, after 7 days, you can double it again, if you deem it necessary.
 This will allow you to find the ideal dosage for you.

 Dosing CBD can be a challenge for new users.
 You can use our CBD dosage guide to determine the daily dose of CBD based on your weight (see chart below).